mikebgrep/EasyPos/README.md

 It's work on java 11 or higher version.

 ## Special thanks to following repositorys in github.
-1)  @anastaciocintra / escpos-coffee - library witch is the escpos printer used in the project.
+1)  anastaciocintra / escpos-coffee - library witch is the escpos printer used in the project.
 2)  knowm / XChart - library witch is used for sales charts.

 ### Screenshot from main window